 Heather and her husband, two children and two adorable Shih Tzus reside in the suburbs of Philadelphia.
 Heather is actively involved in her children’s school functions and sporting events.
 She and her family enjoy dedicating time organizing various charity events and fund raisers for needy families in local communities.

 Dr. Messam is a Principal Scientist in the Oncology Department at Merck Pharmaceuticals.
-He received his undergraduate degree at Boston University and graduated with his PhD from the University of Philadelphia.
+He received his undergraduate degree at Boston University and graduated with his PhD from the University of Pennsylvania.
 Dr. Messam and his wife (Dr. June Elcock-Messam) are the original incorporators of ECC.
 Even prior to their marriage, they worked collaboratively on projects to improve the lives of children at risk.

 Starting ECC together more than twenty years later is a natural next step to organize their work in order to reach and have a positive impact on more children.
 Dr. Messam brings his strength, his attention to detail, his vast knowledge and his experience starting successful organizations to ECC.
 He lives with his wife and their four

 children in Delaware County.
 He can often be seen exercising with his trusty side-kick (and man’s best friend) Domino.